2 House newcomers decline to say if they'll back Pelosi for speaker

-Two progressives newly elected to Congress in November declined to say Sunday whether they will vote for Nancy Pelosi for Speaker.
+Two progressives elected to Congress in November declined to say Sunday whether they will vote for Nancy Pelosi for speaker.

-Rep.-elect Cori Bush (D-Mo.) and Rep.-elect Jamaal Bowman (D-N.Y.) both deflected under questioning on CNN's "State of the Union."
+Reps.-elect Cori Bush of Missouri and Jamaal Bowman of New York deflected under questioning on CNN's "State of the Union."

 "I am going to make sure that voices of the people of St. Louis are heard and we have what we need.
 And so you will find out then," said Bush, who defeated Rep. William Lacy Clay Jr. in her district in August before winning easily in November.